Malaviyaharshit/ELM-tensorflow/README.md

 # ELM-tensorflow
 Extreme Learning Machine with TensorFlow.
 THIS VERSION HAS BEEN DEPRECATED AND WILL NOT BE UPDATED.
+You can use another implementation https://github.com/iwyoo/OSELM-tensorflow, which works more stable.

 ## Toy example (MNIST)